Balcony Gallery Free temporary display

 Visit by booking an advance free ticket online.

-Ticket-holders for Sneakers Unboxed: Studio to Street will have access during their visiting time slot.
+Ticket-holders for Sneakers Unboxed: Studio to Street and Charlotte Perriand: The Modern Life will have access during their visiting time slot.

 Support the Design Museum and enjoy free, unlimited entry for you and a guest to all exhibitions, priority access to events, discounts in the shop and more.